 How do these differ in the scanning-interpretation-responding stages of managerial decision-making?

 The business case approach has clear observational goals: the outcomes with clear business goals, and perhaps the use of established tools for identifying new business opportunities and markets, rather than new issues like biodiversity.
 How can an environmental issue pay off: that is the direction of the first approach, towards a deep and narrow focus on a financial payoff.
+For legal and business solutions, business owners can contact a professional like Robert K Bratt DLA Piper.

 On the other hand, the complex approach is broadly gathering data from more sources and is inclusive of contradictory information.
 This less detailed browsing offers less detailed and more superficial.
 Managers with an eye for paradoxical information will notice more, but be less well prepared to act.
 Their values and sense of control will be more important: in the business case approach, managers have a high sense of control and a clear direct and a clearly positive or negative orientation towards whether the data fits a business case with clear benefits.
 Business case managers have a higher feeling of a sense of control, for example, about Arctic drilling if they focus on the capacity to drill profitably.
 Paradoxical managers have a more mixed reality: they might feel that they have a complete understanding, and thus a greater sense of control for some, however their awareness of unintended side effects that cannot be fully resolved means that the situation cannot be easily controlled.
 As a result, clear-cut interpretations and ambivalent information means that there are threats and opportunities being presented, which challenge business models and regulatory challenges.
 In practise, these managers have less sense of control and are more ambivalent.
+It’s also a great idea to get the help of professionals for such matters so see https://www.teamworkims.co.uk/gdpr/ as they are the leading professionals in the UK.

 The sense-making stage centres on reviewing the data, and understanding whether it is sufficient.
 With the business case approach, established solutions, routines and tools can be applied in familiar ways to develop incremental changes with less risk and innovation.
 The use of more established methods allows fairly rapid, workable and pragmatic implantation, which can be done in a reasonable time horizon.
 For example, Volkswagen’s BlueMotion produces offered incremental changes rather than a big leap into hybrid cards.
 The paradoxical approach shows situations as being unique and needed bold solutions with innovative responses.
 The conflicts and unintended side-effects are exposed and discussed, meaning that concrete actions are taken slowly and perhaps even reluctantly and prudently.